wp-plugins/wpap/readme.txt

 * updated keywords
 * updated readme

-First Release Version
+= 1.2 =
+* tested compatibility with v4.0
+* general housekeeping

 == Donations ==

-Should you feel like being awesome and dropping us a donation (which is much appreciated), please do so via [PayPal] (https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3HT8AAJEU86Z8) OR come and see us at [Securiilock] (http://www.securiilock.com)
+Should you feel like being awesome and dropping us a donation (which is much appreciated), please do so via [PayPal] (https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3HT8AAJEU86Z8) OR come and see us at [Securiilock] (http://www.securiilock.com) to see what else we have for you.